Concrete Block Calculator

 How to use this calculator

 - 02Pick a block size.
 8×8×16 is the structural standard.
 4×8×16 is a solid partition block.
 6×8×16 is lighter; 12×8×16 is heavy retaining-wall stock.
-All four sizes cover the same face area, so block count stays the same — only weight and fill volume change.
+All four sizes cover the same face area, so block count stays the same.
+Only weight and fill volume change.

 - 03Set your mortar joint and waste factor.
 The default 3/8″ joint is the industry standard.
-5% waste covers normal breakage and corner cuts; bump it higher for unusual layouts or lots of openings.
+5% waste covers normal breakage and corner cuts.
+Bump it higher for unusual layouts or lots of openings.

 Understanding the math

 Every block calculation comes down to face area.
-A standard 8×16 block, plus its share of a 3/8″ mortar joint, occupies an 8″ × 16″ module on the wall — that is 128 in² or 0.889 ft².
-So one square foot of wall takes 1 ÷ 0.889 = 1.125 blocks:
+A standard 8×16 block (200×400 mm), plus its share of a 3/8″ (10 mm) mortar joint, occupies an 8″ × 16″ module on the wall.
+That’s 128 in² or 0.889 ft² (0.083 m²).
+So one square foot of wall takes 1 ÷ 0.889 = 1.125 blocks (or about 12.1 blocks per square meter):

-blocks = wall area × 1.125 × (1 + waste %) · mortar bags = blocks × 3 / 100
+blocks = wall area × 1.125 × (1 + waste %) · mortar bags = blocks × 3 / 100 metric: blocks = wall area (m²) × 12.1 × (1 + waste %)

 All four block sizes share the same 8×16 face, so they cover the same wall area per block.
-The differences are weight (26–50 lbs each) and core volume.
-Hollow blocks have voids running vertically through them — about 0.6 ft³ per 8-inch block, 0.45 ft³ per 6-inch block, and 0.85 ft³ per 12-inch block.
+The differences are weight (26-50 lbs, 12-23 kg each) and core volume.
+Hollow blocks have voids running vertically through them: about 0.6 ft³ (0.017 m³) per 8-inch block, 0.45 ft³ (0.013 m³) per 6-inch block, and 0.85 ft³ (0.024 m³) per 12-inch block.
 Filling those cores with concrete (typically around vertical rebar) is what the Include Block Fill toggle calculates.

-Worked example: a 20 × 8 ft wall in 8×8×16 with 5% waste.
-Wall area = 20 × 8 = 160 ft².
+Worked example: a 20 × 8 ft wall (6 m × 2.4 m) in 8×8×16 with 5% waste.
+Wall area = 20 × 8 = 160 ft² (14.9 m²).
 Blocks = 160 × 1.125 × 1.05 = 189.
 Mortar = 189 × 3 ÷ 100 = 5.67, rounded up to 6 bags.
-Weight = 189 × 38 = 7,182 lbs.
-If you turn on fill: 189 × 0.6 ft³ = 113.4 ft³ = 4.2 cubic yards, or 189 80-lb bags.
+Weight = 189 × 38 = 7,182 lbs (3,260 kg).
+With fill on: 189 × 0.6 ft³ = 113.4 ft³ (3.21 m³) = 4.2 cubic yards (3.21 m³), or 189 80-lb (36-kg) bags.

 Concrete block reference chart